orsonteodoro/oiledmachine-overlay/docs/EBUILD_STYLE_GUIDELINE.md

 }

 pkg_postinst() {
-	ewarn "The datacenter stole Larry The Cows water!" if ! use cowpen ; then
+	ewarn "The datacenter stole Larry the Cow's water!" if ! use cowpen ; then
 		ewarn
 		ewarn "Security Notice"
 		ewarn
-		ewarn "Larry The Cow has escaped!"
+		ewarn "Larry the Cow has escaped!"
 		ewarn
 	fi
 }